kisslinux/kisslinux.github.io/site/index.md

 - Rootless [Xorg](https://x.org) environment **without** any additional software.

+- **Choice!** The coreutils, init, device manager, compiler, shell and \* can be replaced.
+There's no lock-in to specific software (excluding `musl` and the kernel of course).

 - Repository signing through [git](https://git-scm.com/) and [gnupg](https://www.gnupg.org/) (*based on signed commits and built into git itself*).